ERDDAP is an environmental data server providing a simple, consistent way to:

 - perform data analysis and visualization, e.g. to make maps and plots of

-subsets of gridded and tabular scientific datasets in the file formats of
+- download subsets of gridded and tabular scientific datasets in the file

-is available, please use the following CoastWatch servers.
-Note that each
+Please use the following CoastWatch servers.
+Note that generally each server

 Caribbean/Gulf of Mexico Node